-Disc herniation, disc degeneration and disc injuries can cause terrible pain… whether it involves the neck or low back.
-There are many presentations of pain that can be due to a disc problem.
-What seems like simple low back pain may be pain due to disc bulge and disc inflammation.
-You may also have leg pain, knee pain, foot pain, groin pain, hip pain or thigh pain all being signs of a disc problem… a bulging, inflamed or herniated disc.
+Disc herniation, degeneration, and injuries can cause excruciating pain, whether they affect the neck or the lower back.
+There are numerous manifestations of pain that can be attributed to disc problems.
+What may initially seem like simple low back pain could actually be caused by a disc bulge or inflammation.
+Similarly, leg pain, knee pain, foot pain, groin pain, hip pain, or thigh pain can all indicate a disc issue, such as a bulging, inflamed, or herniated disc.

-You may be experiencing neck pain, arm pain, or feel like a screw driver is stuck between your shoulder blades, all this can be from a disc problem in the neck.
-The treatment must be carefully selected so as to not magnify the pain and provide relief.
-Dr. Ehle uses spinal decompression therapy along with specific manual therapies to reduce the impingement and relieve the pain.
-Dr. Ehle has over 25 years experience treating acute and chronic disc problems.
-AK muscle testing… isolating the nerve that is impinged which is causing weakness and pain is the first key to providing specific treatment to the level of the spine that is causing the problem.
-Selecting the treatment protocol which provides relief and minimizes aggravation to the inflamed nerve is paramount.
-Acupuncture by itself often reduces the pain from a nerve impingement.
-Patients often come to our office looking for acupuncture (somewhat reticent about spinal manipulation) and many get the relief they are looking for with this one approach to nerve pain.
+Neck pain, arm pain, or a sensation akin to a stuck screwdriver between your shoulder blades can also be attributed to a disc problem in the neck.
+It is crucial to select treatment methods carefully to avoid exacerbating the pain while providing relief.
+Dr. Ehle employs spinal decompression therapy in conjunction with targeted manual therapies to alleviate impingement and alleviate pain.
+With over 25 years of experience in treating acute and chronic disc problems, Dr. Ehle utilizes AK muscle testing to isolate the impinged nerve responsible for weakness and pain.
+This allows for specific treatment targeting the precise level of the spine causing the issue.
+The treatment protocol is chosen to prioritize relief and minimize irritation to the inflamed nerve.
+Acupuncture alone often reduces pain stemming from nerve impingement.
+Many patients who initially seek acupuncture (possibly hesitant about spinal manipulation) find the relief they seek through this approach to nerve pain.

-Dr. Ehle likes to use a global approach that includes spinal decompression to relieve the compressed nerve, spinal manipulation to gently reduce the impingement by restoring the vertebra to correct biomechanical function.
-Acupuncture, massage and other manual therapies may be used to reduce the fascial/muscle impingement and reduce inflammation along the path of the nerve.
-This approach increases the success rate to relieve your pain and restore your health.
+Dr. Ehle favors a comprehensive approach that incorporates spinal decompression to alleviate compressed nerves, spinal manipulation to gently reduce impingement by restoring proper biomechanical function to the vertebrae.
+Additionally, acupuncture, massage, and other manual therapies may be employed to reduce fascial and muscle impingement and diminish inflammation along the path of the affected nerve.
+This holistic approach significantly enhances the success rate of pain relief and restoration of overall health.